Champions League and Europa League draws: Who can the British teams face next?

 Arsenal are guaranteed to finish top of their group, but Everton have failed to make it out of the group phase, with Celtic coming into the competition after finishing third in Champions League Group B.

-The final matches in the Europa League are played on Thursday and this is how things stand in the groups.
+The final matches in the Europa League were played on Thursday and this is how the groups ended up...

 |Europa League